mttwhlly/chime-toolkits/README.markdown

 This guide helps to:

-- Helps you to undersstand the different building blocks of the Chime Starter and how to use them
+- Helps you to understand the different building blocks of the Chime Starter and how to use them
 - Provides HTML/CSS examples of components if you want to build addition page templates
 - Provides a framework for documentating additional components/templates you wish to develop for the site